mmo91/finalProject/finalProject/README.md

 # How to:

-There are two ways to test my project.
-Either through the python controller or termite terminal
+There are two ways to test my project: python controller or termite terminal

 ## Python Jupyter Notebook